 On January 6, 2016, then-Secretary of the Navy Ray Mabus announced that the Navy's new oilers will be named for "people who fought for civil rights and human rights," and that the first ship in the class, TAO-205, which was procured in FY2016, will be named for Representative John Lewis.
 The ships in this class consequently are now referred to as John Lewis (TAO-205) class ships.
 The Navy wants to procure a total of 20 John Lewis-class ships.
-The Navy wants to procure a total of 20 John Lewis-class ships.

-On July 28, 2016, it was reported that the Navy would name the second through sixth ships in the class (i.e., TAOs 206 through 210) for Harvey Milk, Earl Warren, Robert F. Kennedy, Lucy Stone, and Sojourner Truth, respectively.
-56 All these names were later posted by the Navy for these ships.
+On July 28, 2016, it was reported that the Navy would name the second through sixth ships in the class (i.e., TAOs 206 through 210) for Harvey Milk, Earl Warren, Robert F. Kennedy, Lucy Stone, and Sojourner Truth, respectively.58 All these names were later posted by the Navy for these ships.